derek-elliott/datascience-notebook/README.md

 This Dockerfile is built off a custom Jupyter docker-stack that pulls from [nvidia/cuda:8.0-cudnn7-runtime-ubuntu16.04](https://hub.docker.com/r/nvidia/cuda/).
 It also has PyTorch and Tensorflow installed by default.

 To start, it would be a good idea to increase the shared memory for the container with the flag `--shm-size`.
-Anything more than 8 gigs would should work fine.
+Anything more than 8 gigs should work fine.

 In order to use CUDA, the container will need to be started with nvidia-docker.